 Khristeena Lute is a writer and English professor currently residing in upstate New York, where she spends as much of her time outdoors as possible—running, hiking, and camping—or following whatever projects or topics interest her that week.

 Khristeena has written several academic chapters on Grace King, which have been published in various anthologies of literary criticism.
 Finding Grace and Grit is her first novel.
-Finding Grace and Grit (Forthcoming) is a novelization of the life of Grace King (1852-1932) intertwined with the narrative of the modern writer trying to write a doctoral dissertation about her.
+Finding Grace and Grit (Thorncraft, May 2021) is a novelization of the life of Grace King (1852-1932) intertwined with the narrative of the modern writer trying to write a doctoral dissertation about her.

 Find Khristeena on Instagram, @khristeenalute, or at her personal webpage, khristeenalute.net.

 Cover photo of New Orleans: "A vista through iron lace, New Orleans" by Arnold Genthe.

 Other images: "Ground floor of the Victor David House (Le Petit Salon), St. Peter Street, New Orleans" by Arnold Genthe.
 Library of Congress, Arnold Genthe Collection.

 "Oak Tree, New Orleans" by Arnold Genthe.
 Library of Congress, Arnold Genthe Collection.